 - Foliar or soil applications of systemic fungicides can lead to an accumulation of fungicides in the root tissue which hurts mycorrhizal fungi.

 Is there a role for bio-stimulant use in turf?

 The short answer is yes, but only when using products that have good independent trial data.
 We definitely do not recommend using products as they have a nice brochure or the company marketing them tells you they work.
-Any product without an expiry date or that makes unsubstantiated claims should be avoided.
+Avoid any product without an expiry date or that make unsubstantiated claims.